A Story of Consistency: Bridging the Gap between Bentham and Rawls Foundations: Main results

 Let $a \in R(\textbf{u})$ and $(\textbf{w}^n)_{n\in \mathbb{N}^*}$ be a sequence of utility profiles defined for each $i\in N$ and $n \in \mathbb{N}^*$, by $w_i(a)=u_i(a)+\frac{1}{n}$ and for each $s\neq a$, by $w_i(s)=u_i(s)$.
 It is clear that for any $n\in \mathbb{N}^*$, $R(\textbf{w}^n)=\{a\}$.
 The axiom of \textsf{Nonemptiness} and the Step 1 imply that for each $n\in \mathbb{N}^*$, $\varphi(\textbf{w}^n)=\{a\}$.
 Using the axiom of \textsf{Continuity}, since $(\textbf{w}^n)_{n\in \mathbb{N}^*}$ converges to $\textbf{u}$ when $n$ goes to infinity, we conclude that $a\in \varphi(\textbf{u})$, as desired. \end{proof}

 \

 The proofs of Theorem \ref{maintheorem} and Theorem \ref{maintheorem2} follow quite similar arguments and steps.
-As far as we know, there is no attempt in the relevant literature establishing closely related axiomatic foundations of the utilitarian and egalitarian solution concepts.
 It is easy to check that both proofs can accommodate a weaken version of the \textsf{Unanimity} axiom without affecting their validity.
 This weaken version can be achieved as follows: if all individuals share the same utility function, represented by $\textbf{u}=(u_i)_{i\in N}$, i.e., $u_i=u_j$ for all $i,j\in N$, then $\varphi(\textbf{u}) \subseteq M(\textbf{u})$.
 This alternative axiom, akin to the notion of faithfulness proposed by \cite{young1974axiomatization} for the Borda choice correspondence, is clearly implied by \textsf{Unanimity} axiom.

 \